aeryuzhev/de-zoomcamp-project/readme.md

      - **Size** (GB): 20 GB
    - **Service account**: Choose the service account which was created in section 5

-10. Copy an External IP of this VM and create or update an existing ssh configuration file:
+11. Copy an External IP of this VM and create or update an existing ssh configuration file ```~/.ssh/config```:

-    - REMOTE_HOST: the name of the remote host (you will use this name wnen connecting to the VM using ssh or sftp commands)
+    - REMOTE_HOST: the name of the VM (you will use this name wnen connecting to the VM using ssh or sftp commands)
     - EXTERNAL_IP: external IP from GCP VM instances
     - KEY_FILENAME: the name for your SSH key file.
     - USERNAME: your username on the VM.